 It turns out garlic is pretty easy to grow.
-You just basically stick a clove in the ground and in the spring you have an entire bulb.
+You just basically stick a clove in the ground in the fall (5-6 weeks before the first expected frost) and in the spring you'll have grown an entire bulb.
 Okay, it's not quite that easy, but almost!
 And the best part is that for the most part, insects leave it alone as do rabbits and moles.

 |~Click HERE to order a subscription to Urban Farm Magazine~|